 - 2001 census.
 This will be your main source of external data from early 2003, when ethnic data from the census will first become available.
 You can get more information from www.statistics.gov.uk/census2001/outputproposals.asp.
-In the meantime, you could use data from the 1991 census, but the ethnic categories are different and you cannot compare them with those for 2001. - Labour Force Survey (LFS).
-This survey publishes statistics each year on participation in the labour market.
-It covers areas such as industrial sector; type of work; earnings levels; qualification rates; rates of economic activity; and employment and unemployment, for different ethnic groups.
+In the meantime, you could use data from the 1991 census, but the ethnic categories are different and you cannot compare them with those for 2001. - Other national and local data.
+To meet the need for reliable, up-to-date information about people from ethnic minorities in Scotland, the Scottish Executive has commissioned a new programme of research.
+Information is currently available on several subjects, including crime, housing and education, and you can find it at the Scottish Central Research Unit's website on: